 Others research for themselves, before deciding on a deal and organising that themselves.
 This is possible, but to ensure you are getting the best deal, you need to be aware of all the possible pitfalls.

 You should consider things like initial fee, deal period and Standard Variable Rate (SVR) after the deal period finishes.
 Another thing to consider is early payback clauses and penalties for paying back your mortgage early.
 While we may think that we won’t need to pay it back early, many people's circumstances change and can necessitate a house sale.

 A 3rd option is always to consult a financial adviser, preferably, an independent one, who has access to all the products on the market.
 However, there is generally a cost associated with this, and although a good financial adviser will possibly save you money in the long run, it is an expense that most people can do without.

 I am the first to say, “if something sounds too good to be true, then it generally is”; however this really is true!

 The reason that Habito can offer a free service is that they work online, use up-to-date technology, have low overheads, and can pass this saving onto you.
 They get paid by the mortgage companies for selling their mortgages, and that is how they make their money.

 They promise that they will get you a great deal, and are in no way influenced by how much the mortgage companies pay them.
 This means that you can get expert help with your mortgage, completely free of charge.

 What are you waiting for?

-If you use this link, and go on to complete a mortgage through Habito, we will both get £100 in cash.
+If you use this link and go on to complete a mortgage through Habito, we will both get £50 in John Lewis vouchers.

 If you do use Habito, then I would love to hear how you found the process in the comments below.